-There are many reasons that we see many, if not most, of incubators are supported by simply tools that are low-cost and free to reduce costs.
-The experience shows that having a low profile set of tools could produce a high churn of business engagement and support the grow.
+There are many reasons that we see many, if not most, incubators supported by simple tools that are low-cost and free to reduce costs.
+The experience shows that having a low-profile set of tools could produce a high business engagement churn and support growth.

-In current studies showed that tools are key to having a successful incubator.
+Current studies showed that tools are crucial to having a successful incubator.
 Some of these tools are:

-- Video conferencing like Zoom, Google meet, Microsoft Teams
+- Video conferencing like Zoom, Google meet, and Microsoft Teams

-- Web site with updated design and information align with the offerings, and pictures or common areas of use.
+- Web site with updated design and information aligned with the offerings and pictures or common areas of use.

-- Tools to manage the community, members, mentoring, and bring most of the services available in one place.
-The best example here is Team Coaches that offers this and more solutions.
+- Tools to manage the community, members, mentoring and bringing most of the services available in one place.
+The best example is Team Coaches, which offers this and more solutions.